Skip to Content

 Jascha Franklin-Hodge, photographed at the Green Street Orange Line station in December 2021.

-Last Friday, Jascha Franklin-Hodge, the "Chief of Streets" who oversees the City of Boston's Transportation and Public Works departments, announced that he plans to leave City Hall at the end of the year.
+Last Friday, Jascha Franklin-Hodge, the "Chief of Streets" who oversees the City of Boston's Transportation and Public Works departments, announced that he plans to leave City Hall at the end of November.

 "I am grateful to Mayor Wu for giving me the chance to serve over these past four years," Franklin-Hodge wrote in an email to his City of Boston colleagues on Friday.
 "I am proud of the many things our team has accomplished together, and I know that you will continue to do great work in the years ahead."